 Ultimate Coast to Coast Road Trip

-The Ultimate Coast to Coast Road Trip is an exciting new 29-night transcontinental fly-drive tour, beginning in the Big Apple itself, New York City and concluding over 2,500 miles later in the City of Angels, California.
-Definitely an once-in-a-lifetime trip!
+Our Ultimate Coast to Coast Road Trip is an exciting transcontinental fly drive tour, beginning in New York City and concluding over 2,500 miles later in California.

-During your journey, you will encounter some of the must-see destinations, attractions and experiences that the United States of America has to offer, including seeing the Liberty Bell in Philadelphia and feeling the spray of Niagara Falls on your face.
+During your journey, you will encounter some of the must-see destinations and experiences that the USA has to offer; see the Liberty Bell in Philadelphia and feel the spray of Niagara Falls on your face.
 Visit the Henry Ford Museum in Detroit and climb the Willis Tower in Chicago.
-Take in the unique spectacle of Mount Rushmore and the Crazy Horse Monument outside Rapid City and the stunning scenery of Yellowstone National Park.
-From Kanab, visit Zion and Bryce Canyon National Parks and Lake Powell before heading the bright lights of Las Vegas and glitz and glamour of Santa Monica.
+Take in the unique spectacle of Mount Rushmore and the stunning scenery of Yellowstone National Park.
+Visit Zion and Bryce Canyon National Parks and Lake Powell before heading towards the bright lights of Las Vegas and glamour of Santa Monica.